By Rob Clymo

 Shreddy has already built up a sizeable following and is perhaps best known for its Shreddy Club and supporting app.
 The female-focussed fitness brand provides measured workouts for its global community of subscribers and backs it up with healthy eating options, plus vegan-certified nutritional supplements.
 Now it's got a range of gym accessories and equipment to complete the package.

 Our pick of the bunch is the range of pastel, patterned resistance bands, pictured top.
 Not only do they look great, but they also promise to perform impressively too, with short and long options, and resistance ranging from light to extra heavy.
-With prices that range between $18 - 20 / £14 - 17, the bands are cheap enough to make perfect accessories for inclusion on your Instagram feed.
+With prices that range between $18 - 20 / £14 - 17, the bands are cheap enough to make perfect accessories for inclusion on your Instagram feed - and ideal for trying our chest workouts with resistance bands or full-body resistance band workout.

 Other highlights include blue and orange-rimmed sliders for just $12 / £9 and a cute pink ab roller ($19 / £12) that's surely a contender for our best ab rollers list.
 Shreddy also has some of the best dumbbells, priced from $25 / £20 - which’ll look a lot better than the rusting relics that many of us have had to make do with because lockdown caused a nationwide shortage of new ones.
 Out with the old and in with the new, eh?